 The Government Procurement Review: Brazil

-The procedure Brazilian public authorities must observe while purchasing goods and services is mainly governed by the Brazilian Constitution, and by Federal Statute 8,666 of 1993.
+The procedure Brazilian public authorities must observe while purchasing goods and services is mainly governed by the Brazilian Constitution and by Federal Statute 8,666 of 1993 (Federal Statute 8,666).

-The Brazilian Constitution sets forth the framework of government procurement, providing that all public entities, as a rule, must acquire goods and services by means of a public bid proceeding that ensures equal conditions to all bidders (Article 37, XXI).
-The Constitution also sets upon the Federal Union the power to pass general rules about public bidding.
-Individual states and municipalities may also pass their own regulations, so long as they do not conflict with federal law (Article 22, XXVII).
+The Brazilian Constitution sets out the framework of government procurement, providing that all public entities, as a rule, must acquire goods and services by means of a public bid proceeding that ensures equal conditions for all bidders.2 The Constitution also vests the Federal Union with the power to pass general rules about public bidding.
+Individual states and municipalities may also pass their own regulations, so long as they do not conflict with federal law.3

-Statute No. 8,666 of 1993 lays down the general rules about public bids and contracts.
-According to its Article 3, bidding procedures have three main objectives: (1) to guarantee isonomic treatment to the interested parties; (2) to select the most advantageous proposal to the public administration; and (3) to promote sustainable national developments.
+Federal Statute 8,666 lays down the general rules about public bids and contracts.
+According to its Article 3, bidding procedures have three main objectives: (1) to guarantee isonomic treatment of the interested parties; (2) to select the proposal most advantageous to the public administration; and (3) to promote sustainable national developments.

 Bidding procedures must, furthermore, observe the following basic principles: